Texas Dow Employees Credit Union Provides Notice of Data Security Incident

 The privacy and security of protected personal information is of the utmost importance to Texas Dow Employees Credit Union (“TDECU”).
 This notice contains information regarding a data security incident that involved certain protected personal information collected and maintained by TDECU.
 TDECU is providing individuals with information about the incident and the services being made available to those who are involved.
 TDECU continues to take significant measures to protect personal information.

-TDECU was notified by a third-party vendor used by TDECU to transfer data, MOVEit, that they were compromised by a bad actor on or around May 31, 2023 in an attack that affected thousands of organizations, government entities, private businesses, financial institutions and more around the world, with over 20 million individuals impacted.
-Certain TDECU data may have been viewed or taken by the bad actor as part of this attack.
-There was no compromise of TDECU’s broader network security.
+TDECU was notified by a third-party vendor used by TDECU to transfer data, MOVEit, that it was compromised by a bad actor on or around May 31, 2023 in a cyberattack (the “MOVEit attack”).
+MOVEit is widely used and has publicly acknowledged the incident.
+Notably, there was no compromise to TDECU’s broader network security.

 - OTHER IMPORTANT INFORMATION -